jirikuchta/angular-szn-autocomplete/README.md

 * `sznAutocomplete-hide`: emitted each time the suggestions list hides
 * `sznAutocomplete-select`: emitted when some suggest item is selected.
 The selected item data is passed in the event data object

+## Validation
+`ngModel`/form-based validations are taken into account.
+Should the input field be invalid when typing in a query, the request is not sent; a previously shown results list is also hidden.

 ## License

 Licensed under the MIT license